handsontable/handsontable/docs/next/guides/technical-specification/software-license.md

 You can find the details about adding the license key on [this page](../license-key).

-## Open-source license (legacy)
+## Open-source license

-Handsontable was initially created as an open-source software, and released under the MIT license.
-The last version available under such permissive terms was [6.2.2](https://github.com/handsontable/handsontable/tree/6.2.2) released on December 19, 2018.
+For many years Handsontable was available as an open-source software, and released under the MIT license.
+The last version available under permissive terms was [6.2.2](https://github.com/handsontable/handsontable/tree/6.2.2) released on December 19, 2018.